khaledbnmohamed/runway/ReadMe.md

 # Task Summary

-* Create a Web API that List/save/get countries in/from DynamoDB using NodeJS and serverless framework  **Which is CloudFormation stack under the hood**a
+* Create a Web API that List/save/get countries in/from DynamoDB using NodeJS and serverless framework  **Which is CloudFormation stack under the hood**

 ## :large_blue_diamond: Implementaion Guide